marchof/java-almanac/site/content/jdk/8/_index.md

 Also Oracle started to bundle JavaFX in its JDK distribution (which was removed again in [Java 11](../11/)).

+The contents of Java 8 is specified in the umbrella [JSR 337](https://jcp.org/en/jsr/detail?id=337).

 {{< /jdkdetails >}}